It’s almost 2017, but despite the proven benefits of having a job, just 6.8% of learning disabled people using social care are in work. (VODG, 2016)

 It also silences those people who believe that people with learning disabilities are unemployable.
 Through this model we are proving that people with learning disabilities can do great work – they are visibly doing it every day!

-Find out more about what MLMC members think about working, with our series of “work story” blog posts.
+Find out more about what MLMC members think about working, with our series of “work story” videos.

 - Closing the disability and employment gap, VODG, 2016.